 HTML Style Attribute

-The style attribute in HTML is used to apply CSS styles directly to an individual HTML element.
-It allows you to define inline styles without needing an external or internal CSS file.
+The style attribute in HTML is used to apply (Inline CSS) styles directly to an individual HTML element.

 Syntax